930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 ![maqueta terminada 2](https://user-images.githubusercontent.com/93169706/204583490-dc14ea5f-824b-4307-b178-f5c2a085b111.jpg)

-Also the used display was the FPGA one but for esthetic purposes reasons we recommend use an exernal one.
-For that keep in count that the FPGA one is the type of common anode, so it works with 0 (led on), 1 (led off).
+Also the used display was the FPGA one but for esthetic purposes  we recommend use an exernal one.
+For that keep in count that the FPGA display is of common anode, so it works with 0 (led on), 1 (led off).
 So if you use of common cathode you will need to change the BCD to 7segment display component.
-And also you can avoid the outputs of activation wich are only necesaary for the FPGA display.
+And also using a external one you can avoid the outputs of activation wich are only necesaary for the FPGA display.
 Here is an image of the counter working.

 <!![reloj](https://user-images.githubusercontent.com/93169706/204583514-d01c59f2-2551-43bf-9f53-a704f049d8de.png)>